watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 Initial setup:
 - Any deployment type of IBM watsonx Orchestrate - SaaS, on-prem, ADK Developer Edition - https://www.ibm.com/products/watsonx-orchestrate
 - IBM watsonx Orchestrate Agent Development Kit (ADK) - https://developer.watson-orchestrate.ibm.com/getting_started/installing
 - Service Now developer account created at https://developer.servicenow.com/.
-You get a developer instance pre-populated with sample data.
-IMPORTANT - You need to wake up the instance by logging into the account after inactivity.
+You need to get get a developer instance pre-populated with sample data by clicking at the "Request instance" button after logging into your account.
+IMPORTANT - You need to wake up the instance by logging into the Service Now developer account after a period of inactivity when the instance is not used.

 Typical setup and demonstration flow:
 - Check that the Service Now developer instance is active.